-The 2011 Credit Facilities contain restrictions which apply on and from June 30, 2011 on paying dividends to the Company or persons who are not members of the 2011 Borrowing Group, unless certain financial tests and conditions are satisfied.
+The 2011 Credit Facilities contain restrictions on paying dividends to the Company or persons who are not members of the 2011 Borrowing Group, unless certain financial tests and conditions are satisfied.
 Dividends may be paid from (i) excess cash flow as defined in the 2011 Credit Facilities generated by the 2011 Borrowing Group subject to compliance with the financial covenants under the 2011 Credit Facilities; or (ii) cash held by the 2011 Borrowing Group in an amount not exceeding the aggregate cash and cash equivalents investments of the 2011 Borrowing Group as at June 30, 2011 subject to a certain amount of cash and cash equivalents being retained for operating purposes and, in either case, there being no event of default continuing or likely to occur under the 2011 Credit Facilities as a result of making such payment.

-The indenture governing the 2010 Senior Notes also contains certain covenants that, subject to certain exceptions and conditions, restrict the payment of dividends for the Company and its restricted subsidiaries.
+The indenture governing the 2013 Senior Notes and the 2010 Senior Notes contain certain covenants that, subject to certain exceptions and conditions, restrict the payment of dividends for the Company and its respective restricted subsidiaries.

-During the years ended December 31, 2012 and 2011, the Company did not declare or pay any cash dividends on the ordinary shares.
+During the years ended December 31, 2013 and 2012, the Company did not declare or pay any cash dividends on the ordinary shares.
 No dividends have been proposed since the end of the reporting period.